-This raises the important issue of Transition to adult services for the 16-19 year age group.Transition needs to be a key element of local service planning as we embrace that this clientgrouparelivinglonger,requiringservicesforlonger.
+This raises the important issue of Transition to adult services for the 16-19 year age group.
+Transition needs to be a key element of local service planning as we embrace that this client group are living longer, requiring services for longer.

-It is important to mention that this strategy does not cover care for sudden deaths not known to the palliative care team although there is provision for these families to access after care and bereavement services from Hope House Hospice
+It is important to mention that this strategy does not cover care for sudden deaths not known to the Community Children's Nursing Team although there is provision for these families to access after care and bereavement services from Hope House Hospice.